I do we do you do

 The Gradual Release of Responsibility Model

 The 'I do, we do, you do' method of teaching is part of the gradual release model, which describes how the responsibility moves from the teacher to students as the lesson progresses.
+Earlier stages in the gradual release strategy are characterised by direct instruction, teacher-led questioning, and instructional scaffolds.

+The responsibility for learning during the first stage is almost entirely on the teacher; students are only required to engage with and attend to the lesson.
 In the 'we do' stage, students and teachers share the responsbility for learning, with students taking the greater share when the teacher introduces a decrease in scaffolds.

+In the final stage, the majority of the responsibility falls to the students as they complete independent practice.
 Teachers still have a role to play in this stage, such as directing students to the most appropriate questions or activity to meet their needs, and providing feedback on attempts.
 The gradual release of responsibility model proposes a fourth stage to the 'I do, we do, you do' teaching practice, which is reflection and feedback.

 It encourages students to employ metacognitive strategies to analyse the success of their learning and identify areas for further improvement, with the goal of achieving a deeper level of understanding in the future.